Hundredfold Canada

 These small understory trees can be confusing, so here’s a quick guide to help you choose:

 Key Takeaway: For beautiful fall colors, wildlife support, and native landscaping, choose American hornbeam or hop-hornbeam.
-European hornbeam is fine for hedges or urban planting but less valuable for local ecology.
+European hornbeam is fine for hedges or urban planting, but less valuable for local ecology.

 Share